 Separation of duties is the concept of ensuring that one individual does not have all necessary permissions to be able to complete a malicious action.
-In Cloud KMS, this could be an action such as using a key to access and decrypt data which that user should not normally have access to.
+In Cloud Key Management Service, this could be an action such as using a key to access and decrypt data which that user should not normally have access to.

 Separation of duties is a business control typically used in larger organizations, meant to help avoid security or privacy incidents and errors.
 It is considered best practice.

-For further guidance, see our documentation on using IAM securely.
+For further guidance, see our documentation on using Cloud Identity and Access Management securely.

 Setting up Cloud KMS in a separate project